 What is a Deck?

 Decks are raised platforms made of a variety of materials, including wood, pressure-treated lumber, composite, PVC, and more.
 Usually, a deck is attached to the home.
 They can sit high above the ground and be accessed via a staircase or be built low to the ground and raised only by joists.

 While an elevated deck may be what comes to mind for many, it’s possible to also have a deck at ground level.
 This type of deck is different from a patio because a patio sits directly on the ground while the deck does not.

 - Elevated Deck - In many neighborhoods, elevated decks extend from the living and dining areas of the main floor.
 Because they’re elevated, they work well on sloping lots and other uneven ground, which makes them ideal for raised homes or hilly areas.

-- Ground-Level Deck - A ground-level deck is still a raised structure, although it’s not completely level with the ground.
-Yet, unlike an elevated deck, this type of deck is lower to the ground and does not require a steep staircase to access.
-(Typically, a ground-level deck may have a short flight of stairs, or even 1-2 stairs for guests to comfortably access the deck.)
-A ground-level deck will require less maintenance than an elevated deck and does not have to be attached to the house in order to be a stable structure.
+- Ground-Level Deck - Despite the name, a ground-level deck is not completely level with the ground.
+While these decks are low to the ground, they still require a slightly raised substructure.
+Ground-level decks often have a few stairs for guests to comfortably access the deck.
+Additionally, a ground-level deck requires less maintenance than an elevated deck and does not have to be attached to the house in order to be a stable structure.

 What is a Patio?